 - Colleges, universities and professional schools.

 Sociologists can apply their social science aptitude and familiarity with research methods to a variety of fields.
 The need to understand societies, groups and individuals spans across nonprofits, government agencies and businesses.

 As a graduate with a master's degree, you’ll be equipped to compete for managerial, research and supervisory roles in many fields.
-Within this program, you’ll develop research skills, analytical talents and social science aptitude– all skills that are transferable to many professional roles.
+You’ll develop research skills, analytical talents and social science aptitude skills transferable to many professional roles.

 Potential employment growth areas related to sociology include: